mthjn/centos-openvpn/README.md

 ```

 * run step 1, do manual modifications as it says
-* run step 2, do manual modifications as it says
+* run step 2, if all works out you're done
-* run step 3

 Your server and client files are in `/etc/openvpn/easy-rsa/keys`.